dennykane/LOTW/README.md

 This repository is no longer updated.

-The current version is now at https://github.com/linuxontheweb/linuxontheweb.github.io
+The current version is now at https://github.com/linuxontheweb/linuxontheweb.github.io.
+You can try it out at https://linuxontheweb.github.io/.

 # About *Linux on the Web* (LOTW)